hashicorp/terraform-provider-aws/website/docs/d/availability_zones.html.markdown

 * `group_names` A set of the Availability Zone Group names.
 For Availability Zones, this is the same value as the Region name.
 For Local Zones, the name of the associated group, for example `us-west-2-lax-1`.
 * `id` - Region of the Availability Zones.
-* `names` - A list of the Availability Zone names available to the account.
+* `names` - List of the Availability Zone names available to the account.
-* `zone_ids` - A list of the Availability Zone IDs available to the account.
+* `zone_ids` - List of the Availability Zone IDs available to the account.

 Note that the indexes of Availability Zone names and IDs correspond.